HROlive/Deep-Learning-Nanodegree/project_3-tv-script-generation/README.md

 ## Project Overview

-In this project, I generated my own [Seinfeld](https://en.wikipedia.org/wiki/Seinfeld) TV scripts using RNNs.
-I used part of the [Seinfled dataset](https://www.kaggle.com/thec03u5/seinfeld-chronicles#scripts.csv) of scripts from 9 seasons.
-The Neural Network I generated a new, "fake" TV script, based on patterns it recongnizes in this training data.
+In this project, I trained a recurrent neural network that generates a new ,"fake" TV script, based on patterns it recognizes in the [Seinfled dataset](https://www.kaggle.com/thec03u5/seinfeld-chronicles#scripts.csv) of scripts from 9 seasons.

 ## Project Instruction